tessel/t2-docs/GLOSSARY.md

 Transmit: the wire in a UART interface which sends data to the controlled device

 ## UART
 Also referred to as serial.
 A communication protocol using the RX and TX lines.
-Learn more in the [Communication Protocols doc](/Tutorials/Communication_Protocols.html)
+Learn more in the <a href="/Tutorials/Communication_Protocols.html">Communication Protocols doc</a>.